ILLIAC IV: Move to Ames

 By 1970, the machine was finally being built at a reasonable rate and it was being readied for delivery in about a year.
 On 6 January 1970, The Daily Illini, the student newspaper, claimed that the computer would be used to design nuclear weapons.
 In May, the Kent State shootings took place, and anti-war violence erupted across university campuses.

 Slotnick grew to be opposed to the use of the machine on classified research, and announced that as long as it was on the university grounds that all processing that took place on the machine would be publicly released.
 He also grew increasingly concerned that the machine would be subject to attack by the more radical student groups. a position that seemed wise after the local students joined the 9 May 1970 nationwide student strike by declaring a "day of Illiaction", and especially the 24 August bombing of the mathematics building at the University of Wisconsin–Madison.

 With the help of Hans Mark, the director of the NASA Ames Research Center in what was becoming Silicon Valley, in January 1971 the decision was made to deliver the machine to Ames rather than the university.
-Located on an active US Navy base and protected by the U.S. Marines, security would no longer be a concern.
+Located on an active United States Navy base and protected by the U.S. Marines, security would no longer be a concern.
 The machine was finally delivered to Ames in April 1972, and installed in the Central Computer Facility in building N-233.
 By this point it was several years late and well over budget at a total price of $31 million, almost four times the original estimate of $8 million for the complete 256-PE machine.

-NASA also decided to replace the B6500 front-end machine with a PDP-10, which were in common use at Ames and would make it much easier to connect to the ARPAnet.
+NASA also decided to replace the B6500 front-end machine with a Digital Equipment Corporation PDP-10, which were in common use at Ames and would make it much easier to connect to the ARPAnet.
 This required the development of new software, especially compilers, on the PDP-10.
 This caused further delays in bringing the machine online.

-The Illiac IV was contracted to be managed by ACTS Computing Corporation headquartered in Southfield, MI, a Timesharing and Remote Job Entry (RJE) company that had recently been acquired by the conglomerate, Lear Siegler Corporation.
-The DoD contracted with ACTS under a cost plus 10% contract.
+The Illiac IV was contracted to be managed by ACTS Computing Corporation, headquartered in Southfield, Michigan, a Timesharing and Remote Job Entry (RJE) company that had recently been acquired by the conglomerate, Lear Siegler Corporation.
+The DoD contracted with ACTS under a cost-plus-10% contract.
 This unusual arrangement was due to the constraint that no government employee could be paid more than a Congress person and many Illiac IV personnel made more than that limit.
 Dr. Mel Pirtle, with a background from the University of California, Berkeley and the Berkeley Computer Corporation (BCC) was engaged as the Illiac IV's director.